 • Cinnamon sticks and whole cloves do double duty as botanical elements and fragrance generators.

 • Experiment with herbs like rosemary and thyme, which add a savory element to the sweeter smelling fruit.

 • Ground cinnamon powder coats the entire mixture in a delicious scent.

 • You can also add essential oils made from fruit extracts, like lime oil, to enhance the fragrance.

-After you have gathered all your main ingredients, place them in a plastic ziplock bag.
+After you have gathered all your main ingredients, place them in a plastic reusable bag.

 • Add your spices, including any essential oils or fixatives, to the bag.